Peter-Lavigne/online-go-server-audio-client/README.md

-# Online Go Server Audio Client
+# Online Go Server Voice Client

 A client for the [Online Go Server](https://online-go.com) that uses voice input as an interface.
 I use this to play in my living room while sitting on the couch.